liana-p/godot4-web-local-testing-example/README.md

 5. Run `npm install` (only needed the first time)
 6. Run `npm start` to start the server
 7. Open `http://localhost:3000` in your browser to view the game

+## Setup on an existing project

+The actual web server part of this is what's in the `export` folder.
+If you copy the `export` folder to your game, and create the `public` directory in it, you should be able to run this setup on an existing game.

+1. Download or clone this repo somewhere
+2. Copy the `export` folder to your Godot project
+3. Create the `public` directory
+4. Edit your Godot web export settings to export to `export/public/index.html`
+5. Run the web server in `export` as explained above